Pierce Stocking Scenic Drive - Autumn, Empire - Pierce Stocking Scenic Drive, Northern Michigan Fall Scenic Drives

 Scenic Drive Stop #7: Beech-Maple Forest

-After a period in the sun, Pierce Stocking Scenic Drive spends some time in the shade as it enters the wooded forest.
-Aside from the more common kinds of trees like beech and sugar maple, you’ll also find black cherry, hemlock, and basswood trees here.
-In this location, vegetation grows because of the trees’ shade, and you may see wildlife including squirrels, deer, and chipmunks.
+After a period in the sun, the drive spends some time in the shade as it enters the wooded forest.
+Aside from the more common trees like beech and sugar maple, you’ll also find black cherry, hemlock, and basswood trees here.

 Scenic Drive Stop #8: Changes Over Time

 A thin layer of topsoil has gently built up over these barren hillsides as plants have lived and died on them.
-This formerly infertile land has been turned into the lush forest that visitors now find themselves in.
+This formerly infertile land has been turned into the lush forest visitors now find themselves in.

 Scenic Drive Stop #9: Lake Michigan Overlook

-As one of the state’s most well-known tourist attractions, chances are you’ve seen the view from this scenic overlook in a photograph before.
 Atop Sleeping Bear Dunes National Lakeshore’s dune system, at 450 feet above sea level, this viewpoint offers some of the best views of Lake Michigan in the whole dune system.

-The temptation may be strong to enjoy a dune climb from this location.
 While it is not prohibited, visitors are advised to consider the warnings regarding the difficulty of climbing back up the steep dune and the repercussions of having to execute a rescue mission if something goes wrong.

 Remember that during the busiest seasons, this location may become congested, so allow extra time to find parking at the Pierce Stocking Scenic Drive Lake Michigan Overlook.